mathesar-foundation/mathesar-wiki/home.md

 title: Home
 description:
 published: true
-date: 2021-11-05T16:15:21.293Z
+date: 2021-12-09T21:14:30.169Z
 tags:
 editor: markdown
 dateCreated: 2021-04-16T14:07:42.267Z
 ---

 # Welcome

-Mathesar is an open source project that aims to make databases accessible to non-technical users, allowing users to store, manipulate, visualize, and collaborate with others on their data.
-We're heavily inspired by [Dabble DB](https://www.youtube.com/watch?v=MCVj5RZOqwY).
+Mathesar is an open source project that provides an intuitive user interface to PostgreSQL databases.
+We'd like to make it easy for non-technical users to work with databases without any pre-existing knowledge of database concepts.

-We are in early development and hope to launch an alpha version of Mathesar by the end of 2021.
+Currently, Mathesar is a work in progress.
+We aim to release our alpha version in mid-2022.

 ## About the wiki
 The Mathesar wiki is our primary knowledge base for everything we do.
 You can use the sidebar to navigate around the wiki.
 Some quick links: